VertaAI/modeldb/client/verta/docs/examples/tutorials/webapp.rst

 Projects Page
 ^^^^^^^^^^^^^
-Navigate to the |web app| to see all your projects.
+Navigate to the |Web App| to see all your projects.

 .. image:: /_static/images/web-app-projects.png
    :width: 75%